bertvv/ansible-role-squirrelmail/README.md

 ```

+When the installation is completed, the homepage of squirrelmail can be seen on your hostmachine by following the link ```IP adress of your local machine/squirrelmail```
 ## Example Playbook

 See the test playbooks in either the [Vagrant](https://github.com/bertvv/ansible-role-squirrelmail/blob/vagrant-tests/test.yml) or [Docker](https://github.com/bertvv/ansible-role-squirrelmail/blob/docker-tests/test.yml) test environment.
 See the section Testing for details.